openebs-archive/openebs-docs/docs/FAQ.md

 13. Application pod must be in running state and you can use the resized volume.

+## How to destroy demo apps from k8s cluster

+Goto your application yaml file located in your kube master and apply the yaml with following way

+`kubectl delete -f <application yaml>`

+This will delete the application pod and its corresponding pvc associated to it.

 <!-- Hotjar Tracking Code for https://docs.openebs.io -->
 <script>